Employment and Skills Support

 Please click below to see the support we offer

 The Transport Academy provides all the required training and testing to enable participants to acquire the Category C / HGV Class 2 or Category D / PCV bus licence and supports them to compete for professional driver roles with local employers.

-Places on the Academy are limited, to be eligible to take part, candidates must:
+Places are limited, to progress to the selection process, potential candidates must:

 - Reside within the Mid & East Antrim Borough Council Area.